Rasean Davonte Johnson

 In addition to design for theatre he has also worked on several installations including personal works such as Living Sculpture as part of LUX: Ideas through Light at the Beinecke Rare Books Library, and Juniper Ascending at Yale University, and collaborative works including The Ballad of Lula Del Ray 2.0 with Manual Cinema at the Logan Arts Center, and Convergence: A mad tea pARTy at the Yale Art Gallery, and Passenger featured at the University of Chicago and the Bridgeport Film Festival.

-He is the recipient of the 2018 Micheal Maggio Emerging Designer award and a proud member of United Scenic Artists Local 829.
+He is the recipient of the 2018 Michael Maggio Emerging Designer award and a proud member of United Scenic Artists Local 829.